ahmaddevjo-max/ahmaddevjo-max/README.md

 ---

 ## 🧑‍💻 About Me

-I'm a **Backend Developer specialized in .NET**, passionate about building efficient and scalable systems.
+I'm a Backend .NET Developer who focuses on writing clean, maintainable code and building scalable systems.

-I enjoy solving complex problems and optimizing performance in real-world applications.
+I enjoy breaking down complex problems into simple, efficient solutions, and I care deeply about performance and architecture.

 **Technologies & Skills:**